 A strong support service.
 Our DXA technicians are trained to make patients feel at ease and stay informed before, during and after their scan.

-Flexible booking: We are open 9AM to 5PM, Monday to Friday
+Flexible booking: DXA appointments are available 9AM to 5PM, Monday to Friday

 Conveniently located: We are conveniently located in the heart of the Harley Street medical district on Wimpole Street, just a few minutes walk from Oxford Circus or Bond Street station.